-If you are not sure, it's always helpful to have a chat with our receptionist over the phone when booking in.
+If you are not sure, it's always helpful to have a chat with our receptionist team over the phone when or before booking in.
 If you believe the root cause of your condition is related to your pelvis or if it is specific to women, better to err on the side of caution and book in with our Women's Health Physio's - they are Musculoskeletal/general Physio's too!

 I’m pregnant, is it ok to book in?

 Absolutely!
 Always let your Physio know if you are/could be pregnant.
 Depending on which trimester you're in, your needs will differ and we will cater to them.
 With a view to having a comfortable pregnancy and being as strong as possible in the postpartum period, we recommend coming in as early as possible.
 If your pregnancy is high-risk, we are happy to liaise with your midwife/obstetrician as appropriate.